codeforequity-at/botium-crawler/README.md

 You can set the path of a json configuration file (e.g.: `botium.json`).
 (You can create it manually or export it from Botium Box)

-    $ botium-crawler-cli crawler-run --config ./custom-path/botium.json
+    $ botium-cli crawler-run --config ./custom-path/botium.json

 **--output**

-You can set the output folder of the crawler.
+You can set the output folder of the crawler result.
 By default the path is `./crawler-result`.
 A `scripts` folder is going to be created under the output path, and the generated convos and utterances are going to be stored here.

-    $ botium-crawler-cli crawler-run --config ./botium.json --output ../custom-output
+    $ botium-cli crawler-run --config ./botium.json --output ../custom-output

 **--entryPoints**